xs-es/ucc/README.md

 [![Discord Chat](https://img.shields.io/badge/dynamic/json?color=blue&label=Discord&query=approximate_presence_count&suffix=%20online.&url=https%3A%2F%2Fdiscord.com%2Fapi%2Finvites%2FJqVGmpkP96%3Fwith_counts%3Dtrue)](http://discord.unitary.foundation)

 The **Unitary Compiler Collection (UCC)** is a Python library for frontend-agnostic, high performance compilation of quantum circuits.
-UCC's goal is to make quantum programming simpler, faster, and more scalable, all while building on and contributing to the open source quantum ecosystem.
+UCC's goal is to gather together the best of open source compilation to make quantum programming simpler, faster, and more scalable.

 By leveraging [qBraid](https://github.com/qBraid/qBraid), UCC interfaces automatically with multiple quantum computing frameworks, including [Qiskit](https://github.com/Qiskit/qiskit), [Cirq](https://github.com/quantumlib/Cirq), and [PyTKET](https://github.com/CQCL/tket) and supports programs in OpenQASM 2 and [OpenQASM 3](https://openqasm.com/).
 For a full list of the latest supported interfaces, just call `ucc.supported_circuit_formats`.

 **Want to know more?**
 - Check out our [documentation](https://ucc.readthedocs.io/en/latest/), which you can build locally after installation by running `make html` in `ucc/docs/source`.
-- Read the [launch announcement](TODO) to learn more on the current state of UCC, its capabilities and future direction.
+- Read the [launch announcement](https://unitary.foundation/posts/2025_ucc_launch_blog) to learn more on the current state of UCC, its capabilities and future direction.
 - For code, repo, or theory questions, especially those requiring more detailed responses, submit a [Discussion](https://github.com/unitaryfund/ucc/discussions).
 - For casual or time sensitive questions, chat with us on [Discord](http://discord.unitary.foundation).